MinakshiMirza/html-template-generator/README.md

 ## Visit My Website

-For more projects and tutorials, visit [My Website](https://inshotspro.com).
+I have developed my project, to see its design, visit [My Website](https://inshotspro.com).